p-yates/habits/README.md

 # habits
-building some screens from a habits / tasks type app to practice
+building some screens from a habits / tasks type app